Venus (mythology): Epithets

 Venus Euploia (Venus of the "fair voyage"), also known as Venus Pontia (Venus of the Sea"), because she smooths the waves for mariners.
 She is probably based on the influential image of Aphrodite by Praxiteles, once housed in a temple by the sea but now lost.
-Most copies of its Venus image would have been supported by dolphins, and worn diadems and carved veils, inferring her birth from sea-foam, and a consequent identity as Queen of the Sea, and patron of sailors and navigation.
+Most copies of its Venus image would have been supported by dolphins, and worn diadems and carved veils, inferring her birth from sea-foam, and a consequent identity as Queen of the Sea, and patroness of sailors and navigation.
 Roman copies would have embellished baths and gymnasiums.

 Venus Frutis honoured by all the Latins with a federal cult at the temple named Frutinal in Lavinium.
 Inscriptions found at Lavinium attest the presence of federal cults, without giving precise details.

 Venus Felix ("Lucky Venus"), probably a traditional epithet, combining aspects of Venus and Fortuna, goddess of both good and bad fortune and personification of luck, whose iconography includes the rudder of a ship, found in some Pompeian examples of the regal Venus Physica.
 A form of Venus usually identified as Venus Felix was adopted by the dictator Sulla to legitimise his victories over his domestic and foreign opponents during Rome's late Republican civil and foreign wars; Rives finds it very unlikely that Sulla would have imposed this humiliating connection on unwilling or conquered domestic territories once allied to Samnium, such as Pompei.

 The emperor Hadrian built a temple to Venus Felix et Roma Aeterna on the Via Sacra.
 The same epithet is used for a specific sculpture at the Vatican Museums.

 Venus Genetrix ("Venus the Mother"), as a goddess of motherhood and domesticity, with a festival on September 26, a personal ancestress of the Julian lineage and, more broadly, the divine ancestress of the Roman people.
 Julius Caesar dedicated a Temple of Venus Genetrix in 46 BC.
 This name has attached to an iconological type of statue of Aphrodite/Venus.

 Venus Heliopolitana ("Venus of Heliopolis Syriaca"), a Romano-Syrian form of Venus at Baalbek, variously identified with Ashtart, Dea Syria and Atargatis, though inconsistently and often on very slender grounds.
 She has been historically identified as one third of a so-called Heliopolitan Triad, and thus a wife to presumed sun-god "Syrian Jupiter" (Baal) and mother of "Syrian Mercury" (Adon).
-The "Syrian Mercury" is sometimes thought another sun-god, or a syncretised form of Bacchus as a "dying and rising" god, and thus a god of Springtime.
-No such Triad seems to have existed prior to Baalbek's 15 BC colonisation by Augustus' veterans.
+The "Syrian Mercury" is sometimes thought as another sun-god, or a syncretised form of Bacchus as a "dying and rising" god, and thus a god of Springtime.
+No such Triad seems to have existed prior to Baalbek's 15 BC colonisation by Augustus's veterans.
 It may be a modern scholarly artifice.